zhijieshen-bjtu/MV-DOPNet/README.md

 If you finish all the work, you can go next!

 **Generate pseudo labels**
 In this step, we employ DOPNet to generate pseudo labels.
-You may need to modify the following file to choose the model and dataset splits, etc.
+You may need to modify the following file to choose the model, dataset splits, etc.

 ```
+/tutorial/create_mlc_labels.py
+/tutorial/create_mlc_labels.yaml
 ```